cedoula/100-days-of-code-python/log.md

 **Today's Progress**: Today was back to basics.
 I reviewed print and input statements, manipulations of strings and variable assignments.\
-I have created a program generating a band name with inputs from the user.
+I have created a program generating a band name from user inputs.

 **Thoughts:** Easy topics but good to start up on this exciting journey.